-He walked towards the blacksmith shops, knowing he would find a place to drink and eat nearby.
+He walked to the blacksmith shops, hoping someone established a place to eat and drink nearby.
 Then Graybard heard faint laughter and music in the distance.
 “That has to be a pub.”

-With quick steps, Graybard followed the scent of meat cooking on a spit, until he came to an open field.
-Someone cut a trail into the tall grass, which led to a long thatched building, adorned with blue doors.
+Taking quick steps, Graybard followed the scent of meat cooking on a spit, until he came to an open field.
+A trail cut into the tall grass led to a long, thatched building, adorned with blue doors.

 A painted sign had a drinking vessel with a partial moon above it.
 As Graybard pondered on the similarity to the symbols at the Tuva pub, he heard his name called, “Gray.
-Is that you, Gray?”
+Is that you?”

 He walked over to the fire and said with all the strength he could muster, “Dalia.”